atkinchris/modular-adal-angular/README.md

 # modular-adal-angular
-This is a shim to bring easy modular support to AzureAD's [azure-activedirectory-library-for-js](https://github.com/AzureAD/azure-activedirectory-library-for-js).
+This is a shim to bring module support to AzureAD's [azure-activedirectory-library-for-js](https://github.com/AzureAD/azure-activedirectory-library-for-js) when used with Angular.

 ## Important Repository Change